Paris dazzles with a rainy Olympics opening ceremony on the Seine River

 “When you spend $6,000 on two tickets, well, that’s a little frustrating,” he said.

 But Paris had plenty of aces up its sleeve.
-The Eiffel Tower, its head visible below the clouds, Notre Dame Cathedral — restored from the ashes of its 2019 fire — the Louvre Museum and other iconic monuments starred in the opening ceremony.
-Award-winning theater director Thomas Jolly, the show's creative mind, was using the signature Paris cityscape of zinc-gray rooftops as the playground for his imagination.
+The Eiffel Tower, its head visible below the clouds, Notre Dame Cathedral — restored from the ashes of its 2019 fire — the Louvre Museum and other iconic monuments starred in the ceremony.
+Award-winning theater director Thomas Jolly, the show's creative mind, used the signature Paris cityscape of zinc-gray rooftops as the playground for his imagination.

 His task: Tell the story of France, its people, their history and essence in a way that leaves an indelible imprint on Olympic audiences.
 Refresh the image and self-confidence of the French capital that was repeatedly struck by deadly extremist attacks in 2015.
 Capture how Paris is also aiming to reboot the Olympics, with Summer Games it has worked to make more appealing and sustainable.